ezhulenev/ezhulenev.github.io/source/_posts/2014-11-20-twitter-analytics-with-spark.markdown

 ### Results

-You can check comparable company recommendations build from Twitter stream on Pellucid [web site](http://comparables.io.pellucid.com).
+You can check comparable company recommendations build from Twitter stream using [this link](http://pellucidanalytics.github.io/tweet-driven-comparable-companies/comparables/comps.html).

-Cassandra and Spark works perfectly together and allows to build scalable data-driven applications, that super easy to scale out and handle gigabytes and terabytes of data.
+Cassandra and Spark works perfectly together and allows you to build scalable data-driven applications, that are super easy to scale out and handle gigabytes and terabytes of data.
 In this particular case, it's probably an overkill.
 Twitter doesn't have enough finance-related activity to produce serious load.
 However it's easy to extend this application and add other streams: Bloomberg News Feed, Thompson Reuters, etc.

-> The code for this application app can be found on [Github](https://github.com/pellucidanalytics/hackday)
+> The code for this application app can be found on [Github](https://github.com/ezhulenev/tweet-driven-comparable-companies)